Comparing emission- and absorption-based gas-phase metallicities in GRB host galaxies at $z=2-4$ using JWST

-The well-known discrepancy between emission line metallicities \citep[e.g.][]{ke08,am13} is evident in Fig.~\ref{fig:ZabsvsZem-NOX22} and Fig.~\ref{fig:ZabsvsZem-LMC23}, with the NOX22 and LMC23 metallicity diagnostics giving notably different results.
-In the former case, the NOX22 metallicities are generally larger than the absorption metallicities by $\sim 0.2$~dex on average (Fig.~\ref{fig:ZabsvsZem-NOX22}), and this offset is most pronounced at \mbox{[M/H]$_{abs}<-0.5$}, where there appears to be a relatively weak relation between the absorption and emission metallicity.
-The LMC23 metallicities, on the other hand, are more evenly distributed on both sides of the line of equality (Fig.~\ref{fig:ZabsvsZem-LMC23}), with the LMC23 metallicities generally lying within $\pm 0.2$~dex of the absorption metallicities.
-The standard deviation in the emission line metallicities relative to the line of equality (dashed black line) is 0.4--0.5~dex for the two NOX22 diagnostics, whereas it is 0.25~dex for the LMC23 diagnostic.
-An outlier to the general distribution of data points is the host galaxy of GRB~090323, where the absorption metallicity is a factor of four larger than the emission line metallicity, and the QSO-DLA J0958+0549, which has a NOX22 emission line metallicity that is an order of magnitude larger than the absorption metallicity.
+The well-known discrepancy between emission line metallicities \citep[e.g.][]{ke08,am13} is evident in Fig.~\ref{fig:ZabsvsZem-NOX22} and Fig.~\ref{fig:ZabsvsZem-LMC23}, with NOX22 and LMC23 giving notably different results.
+In the former case, the NOX22 metallicities are larger than the absorption metallicities by $\sim 0.2$~dex on average (Fig.~\ref{fig:ZabsvsZem-NOX22}), although this offset is predominantly at \mbox{[M/H]$_{\rm abs}<-0.5$}, where there appears to be a relatively weak relation between the absorption and emission metallicity.
+The standard deviation in the NOX22 emission line metallicities relative to the line of equality (dashed black line) is 0.4--0.5~dex.
+Applying a Spearman's rank test returns a rank coefficient $\rho=0.2-0.3$ with p-value of $\sim 0.2$, indicating a weak and non-significant correlation.
+The LMC23 metallicities, on the other hand, are more evenly distributed on both sides of the line of equality (Fig.~\ref{fig:ZabsvsZem-LMC23}), with LMC23 generally lying within $\pm 0.2$~dex of the absorption metallicities.
+In this case the Spearman's rank coefficient is $\rho=0.8$ with p-value=$2\times 10^{-5}$, demonstrating that there is a strong and significant positive correlation.
+The DKS16 \NtwoStwo\ metallicity is also within $\pm0.2$~dex of the absorption metallicity for the three cases where this diagnostic could be applied (Fig.~\ref{fig:ZabsvsZem-LMC23}, green data points).
+Of note is the good agreement between the absorption and the DKS16 metallicity for the host galaxy of GRB~090323 (consistent within $2\sigma$), which for NOX22 and LMC23 differed by a factor of four.

 Given the large uncertainty on the host galaxy dust reddening corrections, we repeated the analysis in which we only applied a host galaxy dust correction if dust reddening was detected at more than $3\sigma$ significance.
-This only applies to the two most metal-rich absorbers in our sample; the host galaxy of GRB~090323 and the emission counterpart of QSO-DLA JJ0441-4313.
-We found that the results were only marginally affected, with the resulting distribution of data points having similar offsets and standard deviations as shown in Fig.~\ref{fig:ZabsvsZem-NOX22} and \ref{fig:ZabsvsZem-LMC23}.
+This only applies to the two most metal-rich absorbers in our sample; the host galaxy of GRB~090323 and the emission counterpart of QSO-DLA J0441-4313.
+We found that the results were only marginally affected, with the points having similar offsets and standard deviations as shown in Fig.~\ref{fig:ZabsvsZem-NOX22} and \ref{fig:ZabsvsZem-LMC23}.